 The Lytle Center for Pregnancy & Newborns

-The 5,000 square-foot space will offer access to comprehensive care for expectant families, including educational programs, fitness activities and support groups, as well as a designated clinic space for postpartum check-ups, lactation consultations, and well-baby follow up visits.
+The 5,000 square-foot space offers access to comprehensive care for expectant families, including educational programs, fitness activities and support groups, as well as a designated clinic space for postpartum check-ups, lactation consultations, and well-baby follow up visits.

 Women and Infants Follow-Up and Clinic